patternfly/training-scenarios/tables/intro-table/step6.md

 export default App;
 </pre>

-Here's what the rendered output should look like;
+Here's what the rendered output should look like:

 <img src="intro-table/assets/step-6-complete.png" alt="Image of what table looks like at the end of step 6." style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />